 Store-Bought Acne Solution

 Bye Bye Blemish.
-Literally.
-Or use some version thereof.
+Which is basically what you will say to them, because they will be gone.
+This version is great or there are other ones – that are more expensive, but really do the same thing.
 I found this about 15 years ago in a dollar store and I bought a bottle for $2.00.
 After using it that night, I immediately went back the next day and bought the rest of the store’s supply.
 This is only a spot treatment but all you do is (don’t shake it, you will want to) dab a q-tip ALL THE WAY DOWN into the bottle, dab that on your pimples, then say “goodbye” to them.
 This stuff works like magic, but the actual chemistry of it is sulfur and salicylic acid.
 Active Ingredient: Sulfur 10% Inactive Ingredients: Isopropyl Alcohol, Water (Aqua), Zinc Oxide, Salicylic Acid, Camphor, Magnesium Aluminum Silicate, Iron Oxides (Cl 77491).

 Slow Rub Benzoyl Peroxide